 • "This count has high relative noise due to strong privacy settings.
 Interpret with caution."

 • "Cluster alert: Signal detected but confidence is low.
-Consider secure follow up with data steward."
+Consider secure follow-up."

 Conclusion: Toward Openly Trustworthy Systems